RX-M/kubecon-eu-2019/step06/README.md

 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$
 ```

-You render the helm chart with the following options:
+Be sure to render the helm chart with the following options:

-  - `--set metadata.namespace=cal-172-31-18-59`- Tells Helm to render each manifest with your namespace
+  - `--set metadata.namespace=cal-172-31-18-59`- Using your personal namespace created previously
-  - `--name cal-172-31-18-59-metrics` - Names the metrics deployment with your initials suffixed by "-metrics"
+  - `--name cal-172-31-18-59-metrics` - To names the metrics deployment with your initials/ip suffixed by "-metrics"

-This ensures that all Helm-rendered assets are placed into the right namespace (though with your context set up in
-Kubectl, that is optional) and that they're easy to identify.
+This ensures that all Helm-rendered assets are placed into the right namespace and that they're easy to identify.

 The namespacing for these components is especially important, as this deployment of Prometheus and Grafana will
 communicate with a pre-deployed master instance of Prometheus to retrieve metrics data about pods and resources under